First Call Day

 TIPS FOR LENDERS

 - Plaintiff's Financial Information Form may be filed either before or at the first mediation session.
-You might have an opportunity to complete the form while waiting your turn for mediation, but failure to provide the form by the deadline may result in a report of noncompliance.
-Mediators need FDP-02A to complete the npv spreadsheet.
-This form is available as a fillable pdf.
+You might have an opportunity to complete the form while waiting your turn for mediation, but failure to provide the form by the deadline may result in a Report of Noncompliance.
+Mediators need form FDP-02A to complete the NPV spreadsheet.

 - No prior review required.
-Some lenders may have received and reviewed complete document packages and be ready to discuss the results of its analysis, but this is not a requirement for the first mediation in the Pilot Project.
-The priority in the Pilot Project is to ensure a thorough discussion of the homeowner's situation, the status of the loan, possible options available and how to pursue them.
+Some lenders may have received and reviewed complete document packages and be ready to discuss the results of its analysis, but this is not a requirement for the first mediation.
+The priority of First Call Day is to ensure a thorough discussion of the homeowner's situation, the status of the loan, possible options available, and how to pursue them.
 The mediator facilitates and reports the parties’ next steps and deadlines.

 - Mediators will not delay the session waiting for a bank representative.
 When the lender's representative is not readily available, mediators will move on to the next case and will return to the skipped case later.

 HOW TO MAKE FIRST CALL DAY WORK SMOOTHLY:

 - Bring appropriate forms.
 Please bring any bank-specific forms that may be needed.
 If plaintiff's counsel provides any bank-specific forms at the mediation, discussion of sending and receiving those forms, including deadlines and confirmation of receipt, will be eliminated.
 There will be no dispute later about whether lenders sent any particular forms.
 This will simplify the discussion at mediation.